-This Saturday marks Grito de Dolores, but if you’re not down with your Hispanic history and culture that means it’s Mexican Independence Day!
-And we thought we’d mark the occasion by celebrating some of our favourite Mexican restaurants in London – perfect for a fiesta this weekend! ¡Salud!
+Today marks Grito de Dolores in Mexico.
+But if you’re not down with your Hispanic history and culture, that means it’s Mexican Independence Day!
+And we thought we’d mark the occasion by celebrating some of our favourite Mexican restaurants in London – perfect for a fiesta. ¡Salud!

 Location: 5 Langley Street, WC2H 9JA.